 If the Isofix child seat uses a support leg, make sure it will not rest on an underfloor storage compartment in your car.
 The compartment lid could collapse in an impact.
 If the seat uses a top tether, make sure your car has a top tether fitting point.

 |Has the Isofix child seat been approved for my car?||Yes||No|

 |Does my car have under-floor storage compartments?||Yes||No|

 |Is there a top tether anchor point in my car?||Yes||No|

 'i-size' is a new EU safety regulation for child car seats (ECE R129).
-It only applies to Isofix seats.
-UK legislation is currently being amended to allow i-size seats to be used in the UK. i-size will then run side by side with the existing R44.04 standard for the next few years, and parents will be able to buy and use child car seats that meet R44.04, or i-size seats.
+UK legislation has been amended to allow i-size seats to be used in the UK. i-size will run side by side with the existing R44.04 standard for the next few years, and parents will be able to buy and use child car seats that meet R44.04, or i-size seats.

 i-size seats will fit any i-size approved vehicle.
 However, there are few such cars currently available in the UK.
 Their numbers will increase over the coming years.

 |Has the i-size child seat been approved for my specific car model?||Yes||No|